epw/consensus/Consensus Book.md

 ## Discord

 Discord is a buildup of some sort, reality leaving its mark on mages who dare to tear holes in it left and right.
 The more the discord builds up, the more the Consensus is going to kick you in the butt when it finally comes time to pay the piper.
-Track your discord on your playbook, and it’s best not to let it build up too much.
+Track your discord on your playbook, and it’s best not to let it build up too much.{{anchorBacklash chapter}}

 ## Backlash